-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise CWA's basic financial statements as a whole.
-The Information included in Supplemental Schedules I, and II, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise CWA's basic financial statements.
+The Information included in Supplemental Schedules I, and II, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.